 Alinka Wright - Desdemona, Bianca, Montano, Second Senator, Officer

-Alinka previously toured the United States as Hermia in A Midsummer Night’s Dream.
-She was a member of Birmingham’s ‘Stage2’ Youth Theatre for eight years, before beginning her training at The Drama Centre London.
-During her training she appeared for three years as regular character, Rachel in the BBC Asian Network Radio Soap, Silverstreet, and played leading roles in several BBC Radio 4 plays.
-Since graduating, Alinka’s stage roles have included Dora in Les Justes by Albert Camus, Julia in the Duchess of Malfi by John Webster, and she has been working on new material with the Old Vic New Voices production team, after having been selected to appear in the prestigious 24 Hour Plays headed up by Kevin Spacey at The Old Vic Theatre, London.
-Alinka is also a writer, and she was commissioned to write The Last Southbound Train, in association with University of the Arts London.
+Alinka Wright was a member of Birmingham’s ‘Stage2’ Youth Theatre from the age of 10 through 19 before beginning her training at The Drama Centre London.
+During her training she appeared for three years as regular character, Rachel, in the BBC Asian Network Radio Soap, Silverstreet, and played leading roles in several BBC Radio 4 plays.
+Since graduating, Alinka’s stage roles have included Dora in Les Justes by Albert Camus, Julia in the Duchess of Malfi by John Webster, she has toured around the USA playing Hermia in A Midsummer Night’s Dream withAquila Theatre, and Jessica / Nerrissa in The Merchant of Venice, with AFTLS.
+She has been working on new material with the Old Vic New Voices production team, having been selected to appear in the 24 Hour Plays headed up by Kevin Spacey at The Old Vic Theatre, London.
+Alinka is also a writer, and before coming to the USA she performed her own material for the first time in a production she was commissioned to write, The Last Southbound Train, in association with University of the Arts London.
+She is currently under commission for BBC Radio 4.
 Alinka also plays the piano and dances the Jive.
-As a teacher, Alinka has given one to one lessons in Stanislavski and Movement Psychology to acting students preparing for auditions, and has given classes to larger groups in Spoken Word.
+As a teacher, Alinka has given one to one lessons in Stanislavski and Movement Psychology to acting students preparing for auditions, and has given classes to larger groups on performing Shakespeare.